Gravel Shed Pads and Foundations

-You can download our entire shed foundation price list here!
-Prices are dependent upon your garage or shed site being within 10” of level.
-(If the pad is more than 10” off level, additional charges may be applied by the site crew on the day of work being done)
+You can request a price list with sample pricing for some of the common shed foundation sizes here!
+Prices are dependent upon your garage or shed site being within 8” of level.
+(If the pad is more than 8'' off level, additional charges may be applied by the site crew on the day of work being done)

-For shed pads that exceed 28” off level, we recommend an upgrade to a 6×6 perimeter.
+For shed pads that exceed 26” off level, we recommend an upgrade to a 6x6 perimeter.
 While not required, this will add significantly more strength to your gravel shed foundation.

 Are your gravel pads only for sheds?